kjaymiller/kjaymiller.com/content/bullet-journal-recap-jan-2019.md

 Date: 2019-02-01 16:00:00-08:00
 Tags: Bullet Journal, Reflection
 Title: January 2019 Bullet Journal Recap
+description: I made the switch to full-time analog productivity in January and learned what works - and doesn't.
+Read how I adapted my bullet journaling routine to stay on track.
 ---

 Late last year I made the decision to go full time analog productivity.
 To me this was a return to my _Midori Traveller's Notebook_ and less reliability on mobile applications to keep track of things.